tomeee121/Spring-Boot2-Photo-hosting-service/README.md

 ![promo-hosting-photo](https://user-images.githubusercontent.com/85828070/167024985-41ef94d7-5f4c-4365-83af-68d2660e75d1.jpg)

 *<h5 align="center">Simple photos hosting service for learning purposes, with endpoint "/uploadImage" for uploading if logged by login &amp; pass "AdminJan".
-Also a frontend showing uploaded photos at endpoint of "/gallery" for "UserJan"
+Also a frontend showing uploaded photos at the endpoint of "/gallery" for "UserJan".<br>
 MySQL database needed to start, name set as "hosting"</h5>*
 <br>
 Technologies used: